Questions about shipping

 Yes.
 We stock the Organic Bread Crumbs which are made with organic ingredients by Ripon Select Foods in North Yorkshire.
 We also have their regular Bread Crumbs which many sausage makers prefer.
 Both products are essentially normal bread that has been dried and ground to a consistent size.
 The crumb is bigger than the Rusk .

 Yes.
 There are several grades depending on how fine the unleavened bread has been ground.
 There is Coarse, Medium, Pin-Head, and Super-Fine.
 The Rusk we sell is that most commonly used for sausage production, that is Pin-Head, which means literally that the crumb is the size of a pins-head !
 We stock all the grades of Rusk and these can be obtained by phoning the office.

 Yeastless Rusk is simply unleavened bread that has been baked and dried before being ground into a fine crumb.
-You can also use regular breadcrumbs but using Rusk gives a good and consistent texture to the sausage, it also retains the moisture within the sausage better than breadcrumbs giving you a more succulent sausage, and finally because it is yeastless it gives the sausage a longer shelf-life.
+You can also use regular breadcrumbs but using Rusk gives a good and consistent texture to the sausage.
+It also retains the moisture within the sausage better than breadcrumbs giving you a more succulent sausage.
+Also, because it is yeastless it gives the sausage a longer shelf-life.

 Questions about Collagen Casings

 No. They are made from Beef Collagen which is collected from beneath the hide, it is then reconstituted to form a dry concertined collagen 'tube' or casing.